 There’s more to this question than you might think because it has many possible answers.

 You can designate as your life insurance policy’s beneficiary virtually any individual, business entity, or trust.
 You can designate contingent beneficiaries, who’ll receive part or all of the policy’s death benefit if the primary beneficiary dies before you.
 You’re also free to add and remove beneficiaries as long as your policy remains in force.

 Your beneficiary designations reflect the policy’s purpose — whether that’s replacing income lost due to your premature death, ensuring your kids can pay their way through college without excessive student loan debt, protecting your business partner’s financial interest in a shared enterprise, or a combination of purposes.

-Before you choose beneficiaries, understand who and what is eligible, succession rules for life insurance beneficiaries, what happens when your beneficiary designations conflict with your will, and possible adverse consequences for certain beneficiaries.
+Before you choose beneficiaries, understand who and what is eligible, the succession rules for life insurance beneficiaries, what happens when your beneficiary designations conflict with your will, and possible adverse consequences for certain beneficiaries.

 Pro tip: If you haven’t taken out a life insurance policy yet, start your search with PolicyGenius.
 You’ll receive multiple life insurance quotes from a variety of life insurance companies in just minutes.